 First it’s important to press the tofu to remove the excess liquid.

 I use the EZ Tofu Press shown in the above photo.

 It’s amazing to see how much water comes out from even extra-firm tofu in just a few minutes!

-Then it’s time to let the tofu marinate to absorb all the delicious flavors.
+Once the tofu is pressed, it’s time to let the tofu marinate to absorb all the delicious flavors.

-I recommend at least an hour, but overnight is even better!
+I recommend at least an hour, but overnight is even better.

 I recently enjoyed some for brunch with Roasted Breakfast Potatoes.

 I reheated the tofu in my air fryer for a few minutes.